dtran2108/library-seat-saving-system/README.md

 python3 -c "import secrets; print(secrets.token_urlsafe(32))"
 ```

 Copy the printed value and set it as `SECRET_KEY` in `.env`.
-For local development, the app has a fallback key so this step is optional — but get into the habit.
+For local development, the app has a fallback key so this step is optional.

-**Step 6 — Start the Flask server**
+**Step 6: Start the Flask server**

 ```bash
 # From inside backend/
 flask --app main run --debug
 ```

 Open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.
-The landing page means everything is working.
 The database file (`backend/library.db`) is created automatically on first start.

 ---